 We can provide you with custom gene synthesis solutions, from short sequences to very long (up to 40kb) genes.
 To order gene synthesis fragments >3kb, don’t hesitate to contact us.
 ProteoGenix is known for its completion of projects for a wide range of complexity levels of sequences with high or low GC content.
 Our cost-effective pricing and short turnaround times make us the partner of choice for leading research institutions across the globe.
-Over 15 years of custom DNA synthesis services experience provide our clients opportunities to create any custom synthetic DNA sequence.
+Over 15 years of gene synthesis services experience provide our clients opportunities to create any custom synthetic DNA sequence.

 Any gene in any vector

 Delivery of 5µg of lyophilized gene in a pUC57, pUC-SP or pBluescriptIISK+ vector included.
 If that does not suffice, our seamless technology can efficiently and accurately insert your gene in any vector of your choice.

-Our competitive prices supported by fast turnaround times rival the cost of materials like oligonucleotides and molecular biology reagents.
+Our competitive custom gene synthesis prices supported by fast turnaround times rival the cost of materials like oligonucleotides and molecular biology reagents.